20453 - VENTURE CAPITAL AND VALUATION

 Innovative technology companies are a driving force behind the growth of advanced economies.
 They represent the most dynamic part of entrepreneurial firms, and contribute substantively to the creation of jobs, living standards, and wealth.
 They are important also for the continued growth of large established companies, which often obtain new products and technologies by acquiring innovative start-ups.
 A fundamental challenge for all entrepreneurs is the ability to reach out to owners of resources they do not own and convince them to commit them to their venture.
 Investors are the most important of such owners of resources since money is itself very important for attracting resources like skilled labor or specialized assets.
 The course mission is then to analyse and understand the process through which innovative entrepreneurs may obtain financing, the structure of financial contracts, the valuation of the company and the implications for innovation strategy.
 Such analysis also needs to consider that an important characteristics of venture investors is that they become actively involved in the company, which they push to achieve success within a clearly defined time period.

 The course analyzes the economics of venture investors and the venture fundraising cycle.
-The course is structured around the following themes:
+The course is structured around the following main themes:

 1. An introduction to Entrepreneurial Finance.